 Magnus is the recipient of a number of awards for his research and scholarly work.
 In 2024, he was one of the recipients of the seizmic MSCA Doctoral Network grant funded by the European Commission’s Marie Skłodowska-Curie Actions.

 His work has also been profiled in media outlets such as The Washington Post, BBC, Wall Street Journal and Bloomberg.com.
-He holds a doctorate in management from Columbia University, and completed his undergraduate studies at the University of Iceland, where he earned bachelor’s degrees in both electrical and electronic engineering and computer science.
+He holds a doctorate in Management from Columbia University, and completed his undergraduate studies at the University of Iceland, where he earned bachelor’s degrees in both electrical and electronic engineering and computer science.